ST GILES FARNBOROUGH - HISTORY

 After the Second World War, the Parish of Farnborough began to grow in population.
 New housing developments were established and by the 1950s it was recognized that an additional place of worship was needed to serve the increasing number of parishioners resident in the part of the Parish separated since 1927 by Farnborough bypass.

-The present Rector Matthew Hughes is the ninth since the beginning of the twentieth century.
-The previous eight are shown in these photographs, which are on display by the pulpit in the church..
+There were eight Rectors in the twentieth century, who are shown in these photographs, which are on display by the font in the church..

 Rector 1904 - 1927 | Revd.
 Ebenezer Joseph Welch | ||